Committee on Indian Relations

 Press Release March 2, 2017: Dieffenbacher-Krall to lead Committee on Indian Relations

 Learn more about the Maine Wabanaki Child Welfare Truth and Reconcilation Commission on its public Facebook page.

-Diocesan Committee on Indian Relations members, with the rector, the Rev. Kevin Kinsey, and members of the Aroostook Cluster, at St. Paul's Church in Fort Fairfield on July 23, 2014. (left)
+Diocesan Committee on Indian Relations members, with the rector, the Rev. Kevin Kinsey, and members of the Aroostook Cluster, at St. Paul's Church in Fort Fairfield. (above photo courtesy of Elizabeth Parsons)

 At the meeting, the DVD "Invisible" was shown followed by much heartfelt and deeply concerned discussion around the topic of racism and also about creating interactions and involvement with Wabanaki (People of the Dawn) people, especially neighboring members of the Passamaquoddy tribe.

 Contacts and informational sharing will continue with hopes of further involving and supporting these and other congregations in hopes of promoting connections and friendships in support of efforts being made to uncover and correct inequities to the Human Rights of First Nation people, both in the past and present here in the land we share and call Maine.
 We were honored to have MicMac Elder and Spiritual leader, Richard Silliboy attend and help us in our sharing information and in awareness of some issues pertinent to the subject.